-Supporting you through wildfires: Tools for pharmacy teams on the front lines
+Supporting you through wildfires: New tools for pharmacy teams

-CPhA is here to support you with a range of practical, pharmacist-specific tools to help you care for your patients and prepare your practice.
+CPhA is here to support you with a growing toolkit of pharmacist-specific resources to help you care for your patients, prepare your practice, and respond effectively during times of crisis.

 Tools to help pharmacists support patients